The World: The Great Yes and the Great No.

 It’s a cryptic but arresting phrase, isn’t it: The great yes and the great no?

 I tripped on it while searching for something online a couple of weeks ago.
-After listening twice to a ten-year-old homily of Bishop Barron’s called—you guessed it—The Great Yes and the Great No, I decided to write this piece.
+After listening twice to a twelve-year-old homily of Bishop Barron’s called—you guessed it—The Great Yes and the Great No, POW!
+The ongoing battlefield between good and evil is reduced to these seven words: The Great Yes and the Great No.

 Although the Bishop intended the homily for the Sunday readings of August 4th, 2013, his words pack a whallop today—every day.

-It’s a message to every one of the almost 8 billion souls on this planet.
+It’s a message to every one of the over 8 billion souls on this planet.
 But one that’s anathema in our dangerously adolescent black and white culture.

 Genesis: